suba-shini7/neuter-makeover-portfolio/README.md

 ## Lessons Learned

-The lesson i learned by building this food zone web that how to use flexbox  and positioning.
+The lesson i learned by building this web that how to use flexbox  and positioning.